Sustainable Finance Disclosure Regulation

 Article 6 funds: those that do not promote their environmental social or governance (ESG) characteristics.

 Article 8 funds: where a financial product promotes, among other characteristics, environmental or social characteristics, or a combination of those characteristics, provided that the companies in which the investments are made follow good governance practices.

 Article 9 funds: where a financial product has sustainable investment as its objective and an index has been designated as a reference benchmark.

-Most Robeco funds are classified as Article 8, with the Impact Investing range (branded as RobecoSAM) classified as Article 9, and only a handful classified as Article 6.
+Most Robeco funds are classified as Article 8, with many of the funds in the Towards Impact Investing range (branded as RobecoSAM) classified as Article 9, and only a handful classified as Article 6.

-Level II of the SFDR will be introduced from January 2023.
+Level II of the SFDR was introduced in January 2023.
 The three articles remain in place, but a notable update is in stricter interpretations of what constitutes a wholly sustainable investment.
 Robeco subsequently updated its operational definitions for its range of funds that wish to be classified as Article 9.

 This brought a change in that Article 9 funds must do one of three things.
 They can only include companies that have positive scores under the SDG Framework which measures the contributions that companies make to the Sustainable Development Goals.
 Alternatively, Article 9 funds can include funds that set a specific carbon reduction objective and use a Paris-Aligned Benchmark or a Climate Transition Benchmark.
 Finally, investments in green, social, and sustainability bonds are eligible.

 Identifying the impacts that fund managers and the companies in which they invest have on wider society was introduced under Level I in June 2021 and tightened under Level II from January 2023.
 These rules require an asset manager to describe its due diligence policy on how it will take the principal adverse impacts which investee companies have on sustainability factors into account when making investment decisions.